7 Powerful Strategies for Pre-Workout Nutrition: Fueling Your Way to Peak Athletic Performance

 4. Hydrate Strategically

 Proper hydration is often overlooked but is crucial for peak athletic performance.
-Start hydrating well before your workout, aiming to consume 16-20 ounces of water 2-3 hours before exercise.
+Start hydrating well ahead of your workout, aiming to take in 16-20 ounces of water 2-3 hours before exercise.
 In the 15-30 minutes leading up to your workout, drink another 8-10 ounces of water or a sports drink to top off your fluid levels.

-For longer or more intense workouts, consider adding electrolytes to your pre-workout hydration strategy.
-This can help prevent cramping and maintain proper fluid balance during exercise.
+For longer or more intense workouts, think about adding electrolytes to your pre-workout hydration strategy.
+This can help head off cramping and keep your fluid balance steady during exercise.

 5. Experiment with Pre-Workout Supplements

-While whole foods should form the foundation of your pre-workout nutrition: Fueling strategies for peak athletic performance, supplements can provide an extra edge.
+While whole foods should form the foundation of your pre-workout nutrition: Fueling strategies for peak athletic performance, supplements can offer an extra edge.
 Some popular pre-workout supplements include:

 • Caffeine: Can improve focus, alertness, and endurance